kristopolous/mansnip/README.md

       &[enter]  turn off the filtered view
       g(number) go to that line

-Let's finally leave the 1980s ways of stumbling through manuals behind us.
-Let's say goodbye to these problems once and for all!
+Let's finally leave the 1980s ways of stumbling through manuals behind us and say goodbye to these problems once and for all!

 ## Introducting Mansnip!